 Every day governments manage risks, from the safety of new chemicals to security from terrorism, from ongoing financial risks at the aggregate level to financial risks at the individual program/policy level.
 Managing risks and ensuring accountability is especially challenging when public services are delivered by third parties.
 This course reviews basic concepts used to assess and manage risks, and to communicate risk to the public.
 Not offered 2021-22.

-MPA 851 Public Policy and the Third Sector
+MPA 851 Public Policy, Health and the Third Sector

-This course examines the diverse nature of the nonprofit sector, its expanding role in policymaking and service delivery, and the evolving relationship among government, nonprofit organizations and the corporate sectors.
-Key issues include accountability and governance, leadership, law and liability, ethics and values, and policy influence.
-Not offered 2021-22.
+This course examines the diverse nature of the third sector, its role in health policymaking and service delivery, and the evolving relationship among governments, nonprofits, and the private sector.
+Key issues may include health policy implementation, jurisdicational relationships and roles, and financial and management challenges.
+(3.0 credit units)

 MPA 852 Stakeholder Management